ear9mrn/jmri_mqtt_client/README.md

 Simple broker setup example.

     1. Enable MQTT within JMRI:
-       Under File->preferences->Connections add a new tab and select MQTT under “System manufacture” and “MQTT Connection” under System connections.
+       Under File->preferences->Connections add a new tab and select MQTT under “System manufacturer” and “MQTT Connection” under System connections.
 Then set the IP address or hostname of the machine that is/will run the MQTT broker.
 In my case JMRI and mosquitto (Linux MQTT server) are running on the same machine.
        Leave the last two parameters as default.

     2. Set up a MQTT broker: